-The SPHD, as ADODR of the cooperative agreement, shall submit to the Region the State's semi-annual and year end reports no later than the 30 or 90 day period allowed for submitting the reports, and include a written summary evaluation.
+The SPHD, or their designee, as ADODR of the cooperative agreement shall submit to Field Operations the State's semi-annual and year end reports no later than the 30 or 90 day period allowed for submitting the reports, and include a written summary evaluation.
 The evaluation should include input from the PSS, and address each funded project in the cooperative agreement.
 The evaluation depends upon the work plan and must address the funding criteria previously agreed to by the State and the SPHD, and the performance of the State in carrying out the cooperative agreement.
 A work plan monitoring tool is available to assist in the review of the State's performance.
-The CAPS Accountability Report can be accessed through the NAPIS database (http://napis.ceris.purdue.edu/htbin/mynapis.com) or the CAPS Resource and Collaboration web site (http://caps.ceris.purdue.edu).
-A login is required for both sites.
+The CAPS Accountability Report can be accessed through the CAPS Resource & Collaboration web site.
+A login is required.